 People tend to believe that their possessions are more secure when they are located where they can be seen and safeguarded.
-This is also true for data, and has often been a serious consideration when organisations evaluate the suitability of cloud services: Where exactly is my data?
+This is also true for data, and has often been a serious consideration when organizations evaluate the suitability of cloud services: Where exactly is my data?
 How is it protected?
 Do I have any control over its security?

-When dealing with the cloud, most organisations require a balanced approach to security and compliance: they need to feel confident that their data is protected to the highest degree, but also that their information is always accessible to them, enabling appropriately qualified staff to monitor and manage their environment.
+When dealing with the cloud, most organizations require a balanced approach to security and compliance: they need to feel confident that their data is protected to the highest degree, but also that their information is always accessible to them, enabling appropriately qualified staff to monitor and manage their environment.
 At its core, it is a matter of building and maintaining trust, as explained by Microsoft, ‘Moving to a cloud service shouldn’t mean losing access to knowing what’s going on.
 With Office 365, it doesn’t.
-We aim to be transparent in our operations so you can monitor the state of your service, track issues, and have historical view of availability.’
+We aim to be transparent in our operations so you can monitor the state of your service, track issues, and have a historical view of availability.’

-If you are involved in governing your services and data across Office 365, then it’s likely that you will have come into contact with the Compliance Center, an area where Office 365 admins are able to manage security and permissions and meet any legal, regulatory, and organisational compliance requirements.
+If you are involved in governing your services and data across Office 365, then it’s likely that you will have come into contact with the Compliance Center, an area where Office 365 admins are able to manage security and permissions and meet any legal, regulatory, and organizational compliance requirements.

 You also may have noticed that it’s recently received a makeover.

-Positioning itself as the ‘One stop shop’ for security and compliance, the new center has all of the compliance functionality of its predecessor, split into eight features: Archiving, Data Loss Protection, Device Management, eDiscovery, Import, Permissions, Retention and Search.
+Positioning itself as the ‘One stop shop’ for security and compliance, the new center has all of the compliance functionality of its predecessor, split into eight features: Archiving, Data Loss Protection, Device Management, eDiscovery, Import, Permissions, Retention, and Search.

 According to Microsoft ‘This new management interface represents our evolving compliance offering, which will eventually span all Office 365 compliance-related features and help you meet your legal, regulatory, and organizational compliance requirements.
 Consolidating compliance functionality across services into this single area will make compliance features easier to access and enhance your end-to-end task-based experience.’
 With this in mind, let’s have a look at what’s changed.

-The previous Office 365 Compliance Center looked like this
+The previous Office 365 Compliance Center looked like this:

 As you can see, the options on the left-hand navigation have changed.
 While no features have been lost, some of the options have been grouped into sections alongside new additions, as shown in the screenshot below.